wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 ## <a name="TrouNSupport"> Troubleshooting and Support</a>

 Post all questions and issues to the [Bing Speech Service](https://social.msdn.microsoft.com/Forums/en-US/home?forum=SpeechService) MSDN Forum, with complete detail, such as:
-* An example of the full request string (minus the raw audio data).
+* An example of the full request string.
 * If applicable, the full output of a failed request, which includes log IDs.
 * The percentage of requests that are failing.